CITIC Metal

 Positive: Significant capital for mining investment.
 Long-term investment horizon.

-Concerns: State-owned enterprise with strategic rather than purely commercial objectives.
-Limited transparency.
-Investments may not prioritise community development outcomes.
+Concerns: State-linked enterprise with strategic as well as commercial objectives.
+Limited English-language disclosure.
+Investments may not prioritise community development outcomes unless governance obligations are explicit and monitored.

 Lobito Corridor Rating: Pending formal assessment